Skip to content

 Rev. Lynne Gardiner: We gather because others are better off when we do

-Posted on August 7, 2025 by Ottawa Churches Chronicle
+Posted on August 7, 2025 by Christopher Adam

 When I was a kid, my dad would haul me out of bed early on a Sunday morning, order me into my ‘Sunday best’ including tights without holes and shoes that pinched my feet because I only wore them occasionally, and pack all of us into the VW van to go to church.
 We were…